 What are the responsibilities of a summer meals site?

 - Attend a program training by a sponsor.
 Trainings begin in May.

 - Supervise meal service and activities at site.

-- Distribute meals by following USDA guidelines.
+- Distribute meals, following USDA guidelines.

 - Help promote summer meals in your community.

 - Decide the length of time to provide meals.

 Still have questions?
 Call the Greater Philadelphia Coalition Against Hunger: 1-855-252-MEAL (6325)